 On November 20, the Heads of State for the 21 APEC member economies met in Lima, Peru at the annual APEC Leaders’ meeting.
 In their Joint Declaration, APEC Leaders once again recognized “the importance of implementing the APEC Cross-Border Privacy Rules (CBPR) System, a voluntary mechanism whose participants seek to increase the number of economies, companies, and accountability agents that participate in the CBPR System.”
 During his press conference in Lima, President Obama specifically called out the group’s endorsement as a way to advance the digital economy and “to protect the privacy of personal information as it crosses borders.”
 High-level … Continue reading Cross Border Privacy Rules: Uptake Increases as Heads of State Affirm Commitment

 If you missed today’s webinar covering solutions for Cross Border Data Transfers, the short clip below will give you an idea of just some of the material covered.
 Speakers were Hilary Wandall, AVP Compliance & Chief Privacy Officer at Merck & Co., Inc.; Josh Harris, Director of Policy at TRUSTe, and Melinda Claybaugh, Counsel for International Consumer Protection, Federal Trade Commission.
 To download the full webinar, click here.
+Click here for a clip of the webinar.

 This article originally appeared in the June edition of The Privacy Advisor.